DeniSix/deutmify/README.md

 # deUTMify

-Simple library for cleaning up URL's from analytics shit.
+Simple library for cleaning up URL's from analytics shit on client side.

 ## Usage